 • Mailing it back using the envelope provided

-• Hand-delivering your ballot to your local election office at any time before the polls close
+• Hand-delivering your ballot to Clerk's Office in Town Hall any time before the polls close on election day

 • Using a Ballot Drop Box